dpsanders/intermediate_julia_2019/README.md

 The notebooks may be viewed (but not edited) online at [nbviewer](https://nbviewer.jupyter.org/github/dpsanders/intermediate_julia_2019/tree/master).

-The [`live`](live) folder now contains copies of the notebooks from the workshop, including solutions to most of the exercises, although they are a bit messy.
+The [`live`](live) folder contains copies of the notebooks from the workshop, including solutions to most of the exercises, although they are a bit messy.

 The video recording of the workshop was unfortunately unusable.